VISIBLE LIGHT - REFLECTION and MIRRORS

 Check out your practical work you did or teacher demonstrations you observed, all of this is part of good revision for your module examination context questions and helps with 'how science works'.

-Waves - sound, light and astronomy revision notes index
+Waves - electromagnetic radiation, sound, optics-lenses, light and astronomy revision notes index

 notes reflection ray diagrams uses of mirrors KS4 physics Science notes on